Issues arising from the coronavirus pandemic for life insurers

 There are four specific circumstances related to this issue.

-Taking out general insurance can protect the things you value, such as your home, car or possessions.
-When you buy a policy in Victoria, your insurer is charged 10 per cent duty but this cost is generally passed on to you in the premium you pay.
+When you buy a policy in Victoria, such as for your home, car or possessions, your insurer is charged 10% duty, a cost that is generally passed on to you in the premium you pay.

-Where you have taken out insurance with an unregistered insurer, however, such as an international insurance contract, you are responsible to pay the 10 per cent charge.
+If you have taken out insurance with an unregistered insurer, such as an international insurance contract, you are responsible for paying the 10% duty charge.

 How is duty calculated?

-Duty is charged at the rate of 10 per cent on the premium paid to your insurer, including any commission and GST.
-The following example shows how duty is calculated.
+Duty is charged at the rate of 10% on the premium you pay to your insurer, including any commission and GST.

-Duty on life insurance was abolished on 1 July 2014, however, you may still need to pay duty where a rider (additional insurance) is attached to your life insurance policy.
+While duty on life insurance was abolished on 1 July 2014, you may still need to pay duty where a rider (additional insurance) is attached to your life insurance policy.